UNC-Libraries/SCTS-Documentation/Audiovisual Materials.md

 Label templates for each shared box title resides in the Departments drive: G:\wilson\ts\archival\labels\AV labels

 These templates include labels for all 3 box types mentioned above, including both Southern Folklife Collection label types.
 Templates are arranged by collecting unit: "SFC" and "non SFC".

+For AV Boxes, or AV items processed at moderate or minimum levels, use the standard document cartons/document case label, and add the AV prefix to the box number: AV Box 1, AV Box 2, AV Box 3, etc. The template for this label also lives in the Departments drive: G:\wilson\ts\archival\labels\Box labels OneLibrary

 ![box labels in folders on metal shelving](https://github.com/annewell/images/blob/main/Shelving_BoxLabelsresize.jpeg)